Stock84-dev/Chess/README.md

 # Chess
-My first ever project I did.
+My first ever project I did in 2017.
 You can play chess inside terminal emulator against another person, it can save and load games.